bearsunday/BEAR.Sunday/README.md

 ## About this package

-This package is a framework core interface package that contains a very basic reference implementation.
+This is the framework core interface package that contains a very basic reference implementation.

 ## Documentation